paazmaya/modern-web-tools-with-node-js-book/presentations.md

 list, feel free to add it.
 Each lesson should have two to three presentations.

-List of possible subjects, with approximate chronological order:
+List of possible subjects, with approximate chronological order and grouped by subject:

 - Github forks and pull request - 2/9/2014 jhaap

 - npm

 - jslint